Electrical Service Upgrades in Highlands Ranch, Colorado

 EV charger installations

 A Level 2 EV charger pulls 40 to 60 amps sustained, overnight.
 On a 100-amp panel, that's a significant share of total capacity.
 Many Highlands Ranch homeowners discover they need a service upgrade before the charger can go in.
-A load calculation tells you whether the existing service can support the charger or whether an upgrade comes first.
+An evaluation tells you whether the existing service can support the charger or whether an upgrade comes first.

 Some homes in the earliest sections of Highlands Ranch have Challenger panels.
 These come up during resale inspections and can affect insurance underwriting.
 A panel evaluation determines which type of Challenger you have and whether replacement is warranted.